rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 Somehow, the mysterious source of illumination for the entire maze had trouble reaching to the inner parts of the alley; just a few rays of light barely managed to bounce off a few areas on the wall, the other areas were either covered in stains or it revealed the damage done to its surface; it casted eerie shadows on the ground, Sam couldn't understand at first what he saw on it.

 His eyes wrestled to adjust to the dimmed area and make up features or the contour of the things out of the actual shadows.
-The alley's flood was covered in stains and splatter patterns.
+The alley's floor was covered in stains and splatter patterns.

 His eyes tuned, as eyes normally would when you spend enough time in the darkness, to see different shades of black.
 He could see the difference between shadows, the splattered pattern and a large collection of decayed bones and skulls that littered the ground.
 It was gruesome; it made him feel sick.